StephenFluin/blockchain-synctool/README.md

 ## Todo
 [ ] Angular 15 doesn't work with ethers nicely.
 I don't know why.
 Bundling changes & typescript changes likely.

+## Other Notes
+We use a local version of OpenZeppelin's ERC20 contract so that we can make _balances an internal rather than a private variable.